On the stability, complexity, and distribution of similarity classes of the longest edge bisection process for triangles: Introduction

 \subsection{Background}

-The \textbf{Longest Edge Bisection} (LEB) process is a straightforward iterative procedure formally initiated by Rosenberg and Stenger~\cite{RoseS75}.
-In each step, the median to the longest edge is added, splitting the triangle into two daughter triangles.
-Rosenberg and Stenger established the critical property of non-degeneracy, which guarantees geometric quality.
-They proved that for an initial triangle $\Delta_0$ with smallest angle $\alpha_0$, every angle generated by the infinite process is bounded from below by $\frac{\alpha_0}{2}$.
-Additionally, a useful triangulation process requires the convergence of the mesh diameter to zero.
-Kearfott~\cite{Kear78} first proved this for LEB in arbitrary dimensions; later, Stynes~\cite{Styn79, Styn80} and Adler~\cite{Adle83} provided sharpened bounds on the convergence rates.
+The Longest Edge Bisection ($\leb$) process is a straightforward iterative procedure, formally defined and studied by Rosenberg and Stenger in 1975~\cite{RoseS75}.
+In each step, every existing triangle is bisected by the median to its own longest edge, splitting it into two daughter triangles.
+Rosenberg and Stenger proved the critical property of non-degeneracy: for an initial triangle $\Delta_0$ with smallest angle $\alpha_0$, the angles of all triangles generated by the infinite process are bounded from below by $\frac{\alpha_0}{2}$.
+Another requirement for a useful triangulation process is the convergence of the mesh diameter to zero.
+Kearfott~\cite{Kear78} first proved this for $\leb$ in arbitrary dimensions; later, Stynes~\cite{Styn79, Styn80} and Adler~\cite{Adle83} provided sharpened bounds on the convergence rates.

-A landmark result, known as the \textbf{Finite Similarity Classes (FSC) Theorem}, was established by Stynes~\cite[Corollary 1]{Styn80}.
-This theorem asserts that the infinite family of triangles generated by iteratively bisecting a single initial triangle falls into a finite number of similarity classes.
+A landmark result, known as the {\bf Finite Similarity Classes (FSC) theorem}, was established by Stynes~\cite[Corollary 1]{Styn80}.
+This theorem states that, although iteratively bisecting a single initial triangle produces infinitely many triangles, they belong to only finitely many similarity classes.
 This result was later reproved by Adler~\cite{Adle83} using an elegant inductive argument, and subsequently by Perdomo and Plaza~\cite{PerdP14}, who recast the analysis within the framework of hyperbolic geometry, a setting that proved to be particularly natural.

-In their paper, Rosenberg and Stenger identified a specific region where triangles enter a periodic orbit of length $4$ under the $\leb$ process~\cite[Lemma 4]{RoseS75}; we refer to these orbits as terminal sets.
-Building on this work and the FSC Theorem, Stynes~\cite[Corollary 2]{Styn80} demonstrated that the proportion of the area occupied by triangles in these terminal sets converges to $1$.
+In their paper, Rosenberg and Stenger identified a specific region where triangles enter a periodic orbit of length $4$ under the $\leb$ process~\cite[Lemma 4]{RoseS75}, forming what we call a terminal quadruple.
+Building on this work and the FSC theorem, Stynes~\cite[Corollary 2]{Styn80} demonstrated that the proportion of the area occupied by triangles in these terminal quadruples converges to $1$.

 These results pave the way for a deeper, quantitative analysis of the $\leb$ process as a dynamical system.
-While it is known that the variety of shapes is finite and that terminal sets asymptotically exhaust the area of the initial triangle, this does not describe the rate of convergence or the precise distribution of triangle shapes.
-Several fundamental questions naturally arise:
+While it is known that the variety of shapes is finite and that terminal quadruples asymptotically exhaust the area of the initial triangle, this does not describe the rate of convergence or the precise distribution of triangle shapes.
+Partial results in these directions were previously noted in~\cite{GutiGR07}.